jdbedics/dbthandbook/01-individual.Rmd

 ## Call or text Jamie

-* Please do not hesitate to call or text Jamie with any concerns.
+* Please do not hesitate to call or text Jamie with any concerns or questions.